 During this season, we had to sell our house.
 We had people moving with us.
 One of our guys lost his job.
 They said they were going to allow him to work, move to Nashville but work from Memphis.
 They fired him.
 We had to raise $175,000.
 Our water heater went out.

 I had all these people.
 We had people who were asking to move with us.
 So, I had all these prayer requests and I just could not get that verse out of my mind, “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God and the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 So I would pray over these things.
 The reason why they’re highlighted is that He answered the prayer.

 My phone has a little checkbox that you get but what that does for me is it allowed me to go back and see all that God was doing.
-One of them that’s not highlighted on here because I had moved out of this book, its location to a different book
+One of them that’s not highlighted on here because I had moved out of this book is church location.
+I moved on to a different book.

 Experiencing God While Working Out Put Things Into Perspective

 I have a lot of anxiety or I have potential for a lot of anxiety and this has been life-changing for me because every morning I go get my perspective right.
 I sit, I bring whatever it is I’m dealing with and then I give Him the actual day [00:19:00] and I can spend some time reading my Bible and worship if that day calls for it.
 When I go work out, I listen to podcasts and sermons while I’m working out.
 So it’s like a two-hour experience with God and by the time I leave, I am so jazzed for the day with a different perspective.